The table below describes the stages to establish a trading account.

 If necessary, Fannie Mae may liquidate and apply against the obligations the lender owes as the result of its default, any and all of the lender’s securities, money, and other property that is held for (or by) Fannie Mae.

-The risk of loss when transacting with the Capital Market Sales Desk can be substantial.
+The risk of loss when transacting with the Capital Market Pricing and Sales Desk can be substantial.
 A lender should carefully consider whether a transaction is suitable in light of its financial condition, its investment objectives, and any legal or regulatory restrictions to which it may be subject.
 The market value for the securities to be purchased or sold by a lender can vary substantially over the term of a transaction.
 A lender should carefully consider if it has the operational resources in place to monitor the risks and contractual obligations of a transaction, including the risk that Fannie Mae may request that a lender post margin to satisfy a price differential on the same or the following business day.

-By agreeing to a confirmation, the lender is deemed to have represented and warranted that it understands the risks associated with the transaction with the Capital Market Sales Desk, and the lender believes that the transaction is suitable for the lender.
+By agreeing to a confirmation, the lender is deemed to have represented and warranted that it understands the risks associated with the transaction with the Capital Market Pricing and Sales Desk, and the lender believes that the transaction is suitable for the lender.
 Similarly, to the extent that the lender assigns or transfers any of its rights and obligations under any transaction, the lender shall be deemed to represent and warrant as of the date of such assignment that the lender has reasonable grounds to believe that any such assigned transaction is a suitable transaction for the assignee.
 Fannie Mae and the lender agree that, if any rights and obligations are so assigned by the lender, notwithstanding any consent to such assignment by Fannie Mae, Fannie Mae shall have no obligation to undertake an evaluation of the suitability of the assigned rights and obligations to the assignee.

-Before engaging in any transactions with the Capital Market Sales Desk, a lender should consult its own business, legal, tax, risk, accounting, and other advisers and examine the provisions in this Chapter of the Guide to determine whether the risks to the lender are appropriate.
+Before engaging in any transactions with the Capital Market Pricing and Sales Desk, a lender should consult its own business, legal, tax, risk, accounting, and other advisers and examine the provisions in this Chapter of the Guide to determine whether the risks to the lender are appropriate.

 ”forward contracts,” “securities contracts, ” and “master netting agreements,” as such terms are defined in the United States Bankruptcy Code, as amended, and of a type set forth in Section 5390(c)(8)(D) or Title 12, as amended;